XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 TODO INSERT IMAGE OF PDF FILE

-## outro
+## Summary/Conclusion

-Now that we've reached the end of this blog post, let's take a look at what we've learned of how HTML2PDF:
+Now that we've reached the end of this blog post, let's take a look at what we've learned of how pdfHTML:

-- The layout model has a lot of similarities to the HTML model, so mapping is relatively easy.
+- The layout model has a lot of similarities to the HTML model, so mapping is relatively easy
-- HTML2PDF iterates over the HTML structure depth-first to create its iText layout structure.
+- pdfHTML iterates over the HTML structure depth-first to create its iText layout structure
 - You can extend or customize the mapping using ITagWorkers and ITagWorkerFactory

-~Michaël.
+Try pdfHTML for yourself (DEMO), Free Trial. links